solana-foundation/developer-content/content/courses/mobile/intro-to-solana-mobile.md

 ## Deploying for Solana Mobile

-Deploying mobile applications can be challenging, and the complexity increases when dealing with crypto-based apps.
+Deploying mobile applications can be challenging, and the complexity increases when dealing with blockchain-based apps.
 Two primary factors contribute to this
 difficulty: customer safety and financial incentives.

 ### Customer Safety and Regulatory Uncertainty:

 Most mobile app marketplaces, such as the Apple App Store and Google Play Store, have policies that restrict blockchain-related apps.
-Since cryptocurrency is still a relatively new and evolving technology, platforms are cautious about regulatory compliance.
+Since blockchain is still a relatively new and evolving technology, platforms are cautious about regulatory compliance.
 They often adopt strict guidelines to protect users from potential risks associated with blockchain apps.